 Business-wise, though retired, he is a partner in a successful small business and in the past has held a directorship in a major company.

 Marjorie has lived in Ettrick valley since 1990 and has been actively involved in the community.
 She has worked for over 33 years as a Community Learning and Development worker with Scottish Borders Council in a range of roles including youth work, adult learning and community development.
 She was involved in supporting the early stages of the Development Company as a member of the Steering Group from 2011 -13.
 Her various roles have all involved a considerable amount of work with the Third Sector and a range of community groups and organisations.
 She is a member of the Development Company and has been interested in its aims and activity since it began.

 Originally born and educated in Edinburgh Andy's career has been in Business, working for various blue chip companies across the UK holding roles in Purchasing and Supply Chain, Marketing and Corporate Strategy.
-He has lived in the Borders for over 15 years.
-His wife runs the successful ‘Fiona Henderson School of Dance’ based in Peebles.
-Together, they are both members of Ettrick & Yarrow Church where he leads the music.
+He has lived in the Borders for over 20 years.
+His wife runs the successful borders-based ‘Fiona Henderson School of Dance’.
+They are both members of Ettrick & Yarrow Church where he Andy leads the music.
 They both love living in the Valleys and are determined to do their bit to support the local community and playing their part in helping this area develop and prosper into the future.

 I’ve been fortunate to stay in this beautiful area since 2013 and enjoyed being part of the friendly community.
 Working here has helped me appreciate the challenges of making a living from the land.
 The Ettrick & Yarrow Community Development Company has impressed me with the diversity and sustainability of their community development projects.
 I'm volunteering with this and other local groups to help give something back to the community.